 other companies.
 Once a company has engaged patent lawyers,

-they don't just defend their company from other companies
+some won't just defend their company from other companies

-infringement assertions, they expand their empire, filing
+infringement assertions, they'll expand their empire,

-their own patent applications & infringement cases
+filing their own patent applications & infringement

-will promulgate corporate policies of non co-operation with
+buttered, will promulgate corporate policies of non

-shareholders, programmers & users, but the particular
+interests of shareholders, programmers & users, but the

-detriment of all others, particularly free software
+others, particularly free software users.

 - I am a Computer Industry Developer, who objects to the